 The complete set of regression estimates generated from the structural econometric models with different partisan seat balance and seat distance measures appears in Table 1.
 The boundary intercept shift coefficient estimates indicate that presidents do not benefit from greater executive appointee loyalty when their party transitions from being a strong Senate minority party to a weak Senate majority party.
-In fact, these point estimates are not only the incorrect sign, but also estimated with considerable imprecision ($p \ge 0.341$).
+In fact, these point estimates are not only the incorrect sign, but also estimated with considerable imprecision (p \geq 0.341).
 More insecure Senate partisan majorities are positively associated with lower levels of executive appointee loyalty to the president.
-As expected, the Manhattan distance estimates exhibit much larger standard errors than compared to the partisan seat balance, uniform swing and Euclidean partisan distance measures.
-This finding is likely attributable to the nature of the Manhattan distance measure exhibiting both more variability and noise compared to the other measures (see earlier discussion revolving around Figure 3).

-13 These FIML models are estimated using the eintreg command within the ERMs suite in Stata 18.
+11 These FIML models are estimated using the eintreg command within the ERMs suite in Stata 18.